 Your Best Reverse Osmosis Drinking Water System Manufacturer

 NEWater has been ruling the global water purification scenario for twenty years now.
 We have a growing client base in over two hundred countries.
 Our reverse osmosis drinking water systems are affordable, eco-friendly, and come with an unmatched 99.7% purification rate.
-Besides, they can be easily incorporated in pharmaceuticals, microelectronics, marine, and food and beverage industries.
+Besides, they can be easily incorporated into pharmaceuticals, microelectronics, marine, and food and beverage industries.

 We further perform a stringent quality check to ensure that our client gets only the best drinking water filter from us.
 Moreover, we take care of the safe transportation and doorstep delivery of your order.

-1) Feed water can be chosen from city water, river water, lake water, groundwater (borehole, well), brackish water, seawater.
+1) Feed water can be chosen from city water, river water, lake water, groundwater (borehole, well), brackish water, or seawater.